AprilAndFriends/april/trunk/scripts/jpt-readme.txt

 Image defintion:
 4 bytes			following image's size in bytes
 X bytes			raw image file appended to the JPT file (JPEG of PNG)

+	JPT Tool

+JPT Tool is a tool for simple merging of a JPEG and a PNG file into a JPT file or splitting a JPT file to a JPEG and PNG file.
+The tool was written in Python and requires at least Python 2.5 to work.
+The script includes all documentation inside.
+It can be called using "jpt-tool.py -h".